shadwickyoung/GettingToKnow/README.md

 ###### Other Nuggets on Leadership

 1. Be Authentic!
 Be yourself.
 Motivate by focusing on the bigger picture, following your values, and focusing on long-term success
 2. Be Ethical!
 Respect others.
 Trust others.
 Honesty wins.
-Show consideration.
-Do it fairly.
+Chivalry's not dead.
+Do things fairly.
+3. Be Flexible!
+Change happens and you evangelize adoption.
+Embrace new ideas and always open to improvement!

 ##